PCOM Master of Science in Mental Health Counseling | MHC Degree

 MHC Degree Program

-The Mental Health Counseling degree program prepares master’s-level graduates to pursue credentialing to work in the mental health field as a Licensed Professional Counselor (LPC).
+The Mental Health Counseling degree program, offered on PCOM's Philadelphia campus, prepares master’s-level graduates to pursue credentialing to work in the mental health field as a Licensed Professional Counselor (LPC).
 Our program meets the educational requirements in nearly all states, including Pennsylvania and New Jersey.

 Highlights